zeiss-microscopy/OAD/ZEN-API/README.md

 ### API Control Management

-In order to align calls to controlling APIs, i.e. those that change the state of the system, the right to do this should be limited to one entity.
+In order to coordinate calls to controlling APIs, i.e. those that change the state of the system, the right to do this should be limited to one entity.
 This entity may consist of multiple processes or applications, but those are responsible then to sync their actions.

 To support complex multi-client cases but keep it easier for simple cases, there is currently only one version of API control management: